-National American University is excited to now offer students the Occupational Therapy Assistant program at the Denver, Colo. and Independence, Mo. locations.
+National American University is excited to now offer students the Occupational Therapy Assistant program at the Centennial, Colo. and Independence, Mo. locations.
 The new associate degree program provides students with skills needed for this growing career.
 The demand for occupational therapy (OT) services is on the rise, and new clinicians are needed to fill the demand.
 The job market continues to flourish for this career, and the U.S. Bureau of Labor Statistics predicts that the demand for OTA practitioners will grow by 43%, or “much faster than average” between 2010 and 2020.
 The country’s aging population, increased longevity, focus on health promotion and prevention, and evolving work schedules are some of the issues that will continue to increase the need for OT services.

 What is Occupational Therapy?